 \section{Numerical Tests}

-In this Section we show some illustrative numerical examples for the one- and two-dimensional Dual-Porosity and Quad-Laplacian models.
-We will test and compare the following schemes which will be indicated by the following acronyms: (unrelaxed) Block-Jacobi iterations ($BJ$), (unrelaxed) Block-Gauss-Seidel ($BGS$), Shur-based Partial-Jacobi on $u$ ($SPJu$), Shur-based Partial-Jacobi on $v$ ($SPJv$), Shur-based Partial-Jacobi on both equations (alternate, $SPJa$) and Shur-based Double-Partial-Jacobi on $u$, $v$ and both equations (respectively $S2PJ_u$, $S2PJ_v$ and $S2PJ_a$). \paragraph{One-dimensional Finite Volume solver:} In order to test the algorithms in a controlled and simple setup we implemented a one-dimensional finite volume solver in Python for which we can control each step of the discretisation.
-The finite-volume formulation has a second order accuracy both for flux reconstruction and for boundary conditions.
+This section shows illustrative numerical examples of the one- and two-dimensional Dual-Porosity and Quad-Laplacian models.
+We will test and compare the following schemes, which are labelled as follows: (unrelaxed) Block-Jacobi iterations ($BJ$), (unrelaxed) Block-Gauss-Seidel ($BGS$), Shur-based Partial-Jacobi on $u$ ($SPJu$), Shur-based Partial-Jacobi on $v$ ($SPJv$), Shur-based Partial-Jacobi on all equations (alternate, $SPJa$) and Shur-based Double-Partial-Jacobi on $u$, $v$ and both equations (respectively $S2PJ_u$, $S2PJ_v$ and $S2PJ_a$). \paragraph{One-dimensional Finite Volumes solver} To test the algorithms in a controlled and simple setup, we implemented a one-dimensional finite volume solver in Python for which we can control each step of the discretisation.
+The finite-volume formulation has a second-order accuracy for flux reconstruction and boundary conditions.
 Ghost nodes are used to implement boundary conditions.
 We adopt the method of manufactured solutions for two one-dimensional coupled problems described in the following sections.
 Both problems are parameterised by the value $\beta$ to change the properties of the resulting monolithic system by tuning the coupling terms.
-The sparse linear systems derived by internal blocks are solved with the \texttt{scipy} library. \paragraph{OpenFOAM\textsuperscript\textregistered solver:} Together with one-dimensional tests we also provide two-dimensional tests to verify if the presented algorithms are suitable for computational frameworks like OpenFOAM\textsuperscript\textregistered.
-The same models adopted for one-dimensional tests are tested in the unit square domain with Dirichlet and Neumann boundary conditions.\\ Both solvers and the corresponding algorithms are made available open-source \cite{roberto_nuca_2022_7457786}.
+The sparse linear systems derived by internal blocks are solved with the \texttt{sparse.spsolve} method available in the \texttt{scipy} library. \paragraph{OpenFOAM\textsuperscript{\textregistered} solver} Together with one-dimensional tests, we provide two-dimensional tests in the CFD-oriented Finite-Volumes platform OpenFOAM\textsuperscript{\textregistered}.
+The same models adopted for one-dimensional tests are tested in the unit square domain with Dirichlet and Neumann boundary conditions.\\